"""External sources of contexts."""

 """Get the latest OBO Foundry context.

-A converter object representing the OBO Foundry's JSON-LD context,
+:returns: A converter object representing the OBO Foundry's JSON-LD context, which

-which contains a simple mapping from OBO Foundry preferred prefixes
+contains a simple mapping from OBO Foundry preferred prefixes for ontologies

-semantic web prefixes like ``rdfs``, it does not include other useful biomedical prefixes
+include semantic web prefixes like ``rdfs``, it does not include other useful

 Provenance: